MelissaAntunes/MelissaAntunes/README.md

 ## 😸 Introducing Myself

 Hello!
-I'm Melissa, an aspirant Data Analyst based in Brazil.
-I have a passion for turning raw data into actionable insights  and helping organizations make data-driven decisions.

-I'm always eager to learn new techniques in data analysis and collaborate with others on impactful projects.
+I'm Melissa, an aspiring Data Analyst based in Brazil.
+I have a passion for turning raw data into actionable insights and am eager to start my career in data analysis.
+With a background in Information Technology, I have developed a solid foundation in data analysis techniques and tools.

 ### 📚 Projects